If you're thinking about getting financial advice, there are a number of important points to think about.

 Get help and guidance

 Deciding on the best retirement income option is one of the most important financial decisions you’ll ever have to make.
-To help you choose, there are a range of advice and guidance services available.
-This page explains what they are, and gives you a few useful pointers to help you decide what's right for you.
+To help you choose, there are a range of services offering advice and guidance to help you decide what's right for you.

 Your options at a glance